kathbigra/UberChallenge/README.md

 git clone https://github.com/kathbigra/UberChallenge.git

 Prerequisites
 A working android studio setup with Java 1.8+ and android sdk installed.
+DO MAKE SURE PROPER ANDROID SDK, PLATFORM TOOLS ETC are there.

 Code structure:
 The code structure follows an standard Android setup for source, test and resources.
 In the code part classes are divided in various packages as per their classification.